 Note that the procedure below is adapted from general guidelines given in Appendix B, page 195 of Eaton and West “Atomic Force Microscopy”.
 For a outline of a procedure that’s generally applicable to any model of AFM, take a look at the procedure below.
 Click here to find a specific procedure for measuring the z noise floor on a TT-AFM from AFM workshop.

 Measuring noise floor in the z piezo signal

 a) Place a flat, clean sample in the instrument.
 Use a new probe.

-b) Scan a small image on the sample to verify cleanliness and optimize the PID parameters.
+b) Do a probe approach and scan a small image on the sample to verify cleanliness and optimize the PID parameters.

 d) Measure an image without probe motion in x or y, i.e. an image with a scan size of 0 nm, at a 1 Hz scan rate.
 A 128 x 128 pixel image is adequate.
 The data from the z piezo voltage should be used.
 This may be labelled height, or topography.
 The z scale should be in nanometers.

 e) It may be necessary to flatten the data before the measurement, e.g. by a 1st order horizontal line levelling routine.